Big Agnes Copper Spur HV UL3 Review

 The Copper Spur HV UL3 is easy to set up, even for one person.
-It offers a fairly typical structure: two primary poles in the shape of a X connect at a metal hub at the apex, with each end of the poles sliding into a grommet at the corner of the tent that secures it from sliding out.
+It offers a fairly typical structure: two primary poles in the shape of an X connect at a metal hub at the apex, with each end of the poles fitting into a teardrop-shaped hole at the corner of the tent that secures it from sliding out.

-There is a cross pole that runs the width of the tent to increase lateral space for sitting up.
-It carries over the same color-coded fly clip and pole design of other Big Agnes tents, so you always know how to orient each of the pieces before attaching them.
+A cross pole runs the tent's width to increase lateral space for sitting up.
+It comes with a color-coded fly clip and pole design, so you always know how to orient each of the pieces before attaching them.

-At $500, we think the value primarily depends on whether or not you are going to take advantage of its versatility.
-If you are looking primarily for a roomy two-person option that can also fit a dog at your feet, get the (admittedly heavier) REI Half Dome 2 Plus, which is less than half the price.
+The value of this tent primarily depends on whether or not you are going to take advantage of its versatility.
+If you are looking for a roomy two-person option that can also fit a dog at your feet, there are some great tents in this review that won't cost you nearly as much.
 However, if you could see yourself using it equally as either a two- or three-person shelter, then this is a valuable tent to own.
 It's a great option for a couple that is equally likely to go for a weekend car camping trip as they are to hoof it into the backcountry.

 What Other Backpacking Tents Should You Consider?